 PREDICATE (L. praedicare, to assert), is that which is affirmed or denied of a subject and is such because it is attributed to something.
-In a proposition, which is in logical form, all to the right of the name applied to any one of the propositions containing the middle term of a syllogism.
+In a proposition, which is in logical form, all to the right of the copula is the predicate.